-Whilst it’s possible to secure a level of protection with professional indemnity insurance and payment protection insurance, keep in mind that liability for your sole-trader business ultimately lies with you.
+Whilst it’s possible to secure a level of protection with professional indemnity insurance and payment protection insurance, liability for your business ultimately lies with you.

 Fewer Options for Raising Finance

 As a sole trader, your options for raising money to finance the business are somewhat limited.
-Limited companies have greater borrowing power as lenders are warier of sole traders due to the unlimited liability aspect and, in some cases, because of the private nature of these businesses.
-Generally speaking, banks and big businesses are generally more cautious about doing business with sole traders.
+Limited companies have greater borrowing power as lenders are warier of sole traders due to the unlimited liability aspect.
+Generally speaking, banks and big businesses are more cautious about doing business with sole traders.

 As a result, when sole traders do secure finance, the amount you’re able to borrow might be lower than a limited company and the rates not quite as favourable.

 Limited companies can also raise capital by selling shares.
 This is not an option for sole traders, who have to rely on their personal resources to raise capital.
 If the sole trader runs out of money, the options are limited.